pic-protocol/pic-spec/draft/0.2/notes/pic-scope-boundary-a2a-layer.md

 # 7. Status

 The PIC Specifications are public drafts.
-PIC-X today covers OAuth Token Exchange into PIC and single-lineage propagation under centralized Profile 0.2 settlement; revocation wiring and multi-lineage composition are not yet implemented.
+PIC-X today covers OAuth Token Exchange into PIC and single-lineage propagation under centralized Profile 0.2 settlement.
+Not yet implemented in PIC-X: revocation wiring, multi-lineage composition (Sandboxed Execution), guardrails and Trusted Anchors, request/execution binding.
 No wire or semantic compatibility should be assumed.

 # 8. References